-The classical ballet training methods at MBA are based on the Vaganova Russian school and will be supplemented with instruction from other styles of training such as the Bournonville, French, and Cecchetti methods.
-Ballet dancers at MBA are encouraged to reach their fullest potential by developing a strong and graceful athletic physique as well being educated in other movement forms such as jazz, modern, and contemporary.
+The classical ballet training methods at Wayzata Ballet are based on the Vaganova Russian school and will be supplemented with instruction from other styles of training such as the Bournonville, French, and Cecchetti methods.
+Ballet dancers are encouraged to reach their fullest potential by developing a strong and graceful athletic physique as well being educated in other movement forms such as jazz, modern, and contemporary.

 Ballet Variations introduces advance ballet students to the famous choreography of ballets such as Swan Lake, Sleeping Beauty, and Giselle, etc. Students will gain knowledge of many famous ballets while learning to perform challenging variations.
 This class builds strength, poise and awareness of the true aspects of performance.
 Available by invite only to advanced students.